JonJagger/cyber-dojo/docker-server.md

 ```
 for each IMAGE_NAME matching the `image_name` entry in
 each `cyberdojo/languages/*/manifest.json` file that you wish to use.
-Alternatively, if you want to pull them all
+Alternatively, you can pull them all
 ```bash
 $ cd /var/www/cyberdojo/admin_scripts
 $ ruby docker_pull_all.rb